nkoscinski/nkoscinski/README.md

 - 👋 Hi, I’m Nick Koscinski
 - I’m curious about machine and deep learning
 - I’m currently learning the basics of TensorFlow.
 I'll post my projects that I am currently working on in this GitHub
-- I'll do my best to briefly explain the project at the beginning of the Colab notebook
+- I'll do my best to briefly explain each project at the beginning of the Colab notebook
 - 📫 You can reach me via email (ndkoscinski@gmail.com) or via LinkedIn message (which is probably how you found this page)

 <!---